jmmitchell/movestough/README.md

 4. Manage any possible file collisions by making offending source file names unique before moving them to the target directory.
 The the collision-free change list is fed to mv to complete the move from source to destination.
 5. For files that appear exactly the same (size, attributes and change date) in the source and destination, check each via hash against the matching destination file.
 If the hashes match, there is no need to mv the file, so the source file is deleted.
 Else, move the file via unique file name.
 Uniqueness style can be specified via the `--unique-style` (or `-u` for short).
 6. If changes were made in the destination directory, check the supplied ownership config file and reinforce ownership as indicated.
 7. Look for stale, empty directories in the source directory and remove them.
 Staleness is determined by the change date as compared to the number of minutes passed into the flag `--minutes-until-stale` (or `-ms` for short).
-If no flag is set, staleness defaults to 15 mins.
+If no flag value is set, staleness defaults to 15 mins.

 **Dependencies**